alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_definitions/core-terms/context.md

 ## One-line definition

-Context is the active set of conditions shaping interpretation and choice in a given moment (task, framing, constraints, audience cues), distinct from identity-relevant commitments.
+Context is the active set of conditions shaping interpretation and choice in a given moment, which may legitimately alter tone, format, and task framing, but cannot rewrite identity-relevant commitments or boundaries.

 ## Operational test